Step 1: Check if Watchtower is running

 - For homelab / self-hosted apps: Watchtower with

-WATCHTOWER_CLEANUP=trueand a daily schedule is safe and highly recommended. - For non-critical production services: Use
+WATCHTOWER_CLEANUP=trueand a daily schedule is safe and highly recommended.
+See the self-hosted apps guide for per-app safety ratings. - For non-critical production services: Use

-WATCHTOWER_MONITOR_ONLY=true+ notifications to detect updates, then apply manually or via CI/CD. - For critical production: Watchtower is better suited as a notification tool.
-Use your CI/CD pipeline for actual deployments, which gives you rollback capability, staging environments, and audit trails.
+WATCHTOWER_MONITOR_ONLY=true+ notifications to detect updates, then apply manually or via CI/CD. - For critical production: Use label-based exclusion to protect databases and stateful services.
+Consider Watchtower as a notification tool only — use your CI/CD pipeline for actual deployments.

 Frequently Asked Questions